Download the Bylaws that govern ASFA or view them below.

 Section 6.
 Ad Hoc Committees

+The President of the Society may from time to time establish additional Ad Hoc Committees as he / she deems advisable.
 The composition, size, purposes, and powers of any such committee shall be as determined by the President but shall not exceed the duration of the President’s term.

 Section 1.
 Contracts